vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 </details>

-### Pattern 2: Single Domain, Multiple Bounded Contexts, and a Single Uni
+### Pattern 2: Single domain, multiple bounded contexts, and a single Uni

 This pattern is well suited for organizations that already have experience working with Unis and want to leverage an existing Uni implementation in their organization with more custom and new applications.
 This model is also a good fit for new analytics focused domains within the organization that have not built their software platform yet.
 These organizations can continue to operate lean by leveraging Unis owned by other domains with read-only copies of data for analytics and visualization.